 No matter what time of the year you are visiting, you should consider taking clothes suitable for wet, cold and windy conditions.
 The weather can change very quickly in the Faroe Islands.
 One day (in late March) I witnessed snow, thick fog, sunshine & hail all within 2-3 minutes.
 Hiking boots are another necessity if you plan to get out of the car/bus and explore a little.
 The ground can be wet and some hikes do not have a designated or well-maintained trail.

 Must See Locations

-There is definitely more to see than the locations listed below – these are just some of my favorites!
+There is definitely more to see then the locations listed below – these are just some of my favorites!

 Tucked away from sight, this hillside village is located inside a natural amphitheater and above a tidal lagoon.
 Saksun may only have 14 inhabitants but boasts unparalleled mountain views.
 The village includes a 160-year-old church and an active sheep farm which also functions as a museum.

 Not only is this the largest lake in Faroes, but Sørvágsvatn sits right next to the ocean and features the impressive Bøsdalafossur waterfall.
 It takes less than an hour to hike out to the view you can see in the above photo – absolutely worthwhile!

 This village is the northernmost settlement of the Faroe Islands.
 Hiking the mountain behind the village, Villingardalsfjal, provides gorgeous views of the nearby fjords and mountains, though you should allow 3-4 hours.